-Like many women, the sexual abuse she endured as a child forged a destructive template for adulthood.
+Like many survivors, the sexual abuse Wendy endured forged a destructive template for adulthood.
 Homelessness, a teen pregnancy with a former high school teacher, infidelity, divorce, single motherhood, codependency, and post traumatic stress disorder were the rhythmic constraints in her life.
-There's not a lot she hasn't been through.
-Hurt in church (yes--that, too), at age fourteen she bid Christianity adieu, vowing never to speak the name Jesus again.
+Hurt in church at age fourteen she bid Christianity adieu and vowed never to speak the name Jesus again.

-Twenty one years later, Wendy was too weary to hate and too weak to point a finger when she broke her vow of silence and spoke the "J" word.
-Midway through a year-long commitment to group therapy for survivors of childhood sexual abuse, she purchased her first women's Bible study and completed it in the privacy of her own home.
+Twenty three years later, she broke her vow of silence.
+Midway through a year-long commitment to group therapy, she purchased her first women's Bible study.
 This marked the beginning of countless ten-week studies that often stretched into twenty weeks as she jotted down tough questions, additional Scripture, and witticisms along the sides of every page.
-A decade later, when her marriage came to an abrupt and brutal end, she couldn't help but wonder, Where's the Bible study for THIS?
-Little did she know the Father of creation would forge a definitive path for Bible-study-girls lost in emotion.
+A decade later, when her marriage came to an abrupt and brutal end she couldn't help but wonder, Where's the resource for abuse and traumatic betrayal?
+Little did she know, an innovative path to forgiveness would be forged from the ashes of loss.